 Genesis 1:2 presents a problem: “The earth was without form and void.”
 “Formless” means quite literally that it lacked form; it had no structure.
 “Void” means that it had no content.
 It was not full of anything.
 No form, no fullness.
 No structure, no content.

 Then God initiates.
 He spends the first three days of creation building structure: first air, then sea, then land.
 He fashions the static systems necessary to sustain life.

 Then in the following three days he fills these structures with content.
 He fills the air with birds, the sea with sea creatures, then the land with animals.

 God sees formlessness and void and responds by bringing form and fullness.
 He creates order, but not stuffy, stifling order.
 It is order specifically designed to maximize the flourishing of life!
 This is our God.
 He brings structure, then content; form, then fullness; order, then flourishing.

 Foundations for Flourishing

 You see a similar rhythm play out in Genesis 2.
 God places the man in the garden.
 Though the garden is truly a “delight,” it is not yet all that it could be.
-Thus God commands the man to “cultivate the land and keep it.”
+Thus, God commands the man “to work it and keep it” (Genesis 2:15).
 God charges the man to take the raw materials he has been given and structure the environment in such a way that promotes the flourishing of all the living things under his care.
 This is the role of man in the image of God!

 Men are meant to create structures so that life can flourish.
 We create farms where the conditions can be perfectly calibrated to maximize the fruitfulness of the trees.
 We create ranches where animals can grow strong.
 We create financial structures where investments can reach their full potential.
 And, in the home, we create an environment where our wives and children can flourish in every area under God.